openSUSE/news-o-o/_posts/2010-05-01-opensuse-weekly-news-issue-121-is-out.markdown

 ####  [IBM developerWorks/Roderick W. Smith: Linux on 4KB-sector disks: Practical advice](http://www.ibm.com/developerworks/linux/library/l-4kb-sector-disks/index.html)

 "Starting in December 2009, hard disk manufacturers began introducing disks that use 4096-byte sectors rather than the more common 512-byte sectors.
 Although this change is masked by firmware that breaks the 4096-byte physical sectors into 512-byte logical sectors for the benefit of the operating system, the use of larger physical sectors has implications for disk layout and system performance.
-This article examines these implications, including benchmark tests illustrating the likely real-world effects on some common LinuxÂ® file systems.
+This article examines these implications, including benchmark tests illustrating the likely real-world effects on some common Linux® file systems.
 As disks with 4096-byte sectors become more common throughout 2010 and beyond, strategies for coping with these new disks will become increasingly important."

 ####  [Siliconrepublic/John Kennedy: Novell claims to have hit 5,000 Linux app jackpot](http://www.siliconrepublic.com/news/article/16026/cio/novell-claims-to-have-hit-5-000-linux-app-jackpot)